Recovering From a Saturated On-Call

 The 5 steps

-Step 2: bring in additional on-call from another team for 48 hours.
-Lets the burned-out engineer actually rest.
+- Step 2: bring in extra on-call.
+Additional engineer from another team for 48 hours; lets the burned-out engineer actually rest.

-Step 3: triage the incident backlog.
-Some items become 'will not fix'; the rest get owners.
+- Step 3: triage the backlog.
+Some items become 'will not fix'; the rest get owners and dates.

-Step 4: identify the burning fire.
-The single thing causing repeat alerts.
-Fix it before resuming normal cadence.
+- Step 4: kill the burning fire.
+Identify the single thing causing repeat alerts; fix it before resuming normal cadence.

-Step 5: resume normal operation only after a full quiet shift.
-Premature resumption produces relapse.
+- Step 5: resume after a quiet shift.
+Only after a full quiet shift; premature resumption produces relapse.

 Signs you need this protocol

-On-call making mistakes that 24-hour-rest version of them would not.
+- Quality drops.
+On-call making mistakes the 24-hour-rest version of them would not make.

-Stakeholders questioning team capability.
-Burned-out teams produce visible quality drops.
+- Stakeholder doubt.
+Stakeholders questioning team capability; burned-out teams produce visible quality drops.

 Avoid

-Heroism: 'I can power through.'
-Powering through is how saturated on-calls become quitting on-calls.
+- Heroism.
+'I can power through' is how saturated on-calls become quitting on-calls.